erixtekila/gitbook-plugin-richquotes/README.md

 - > **Caution** Caution

-Lowercase and spaces are allowed for annotations.
+Lowercase are allowed for annotations too.

 You can use install it via NPM: